pulumi/pulumi-hugo/themes/default/content/blog/pulumi-recommended-patterns-the-basics/index.md

 In this example, the resource `inputBucket` only has a Pulumi resource name set whereas `outputBucket` has both the Pulumi resource name and the cloud resource name set.
 As a result of the lack of a cloud resource name, `inputBucketName` uses the Pulumi resource name as the base name with an extra random string at the end.
 As for `outputBucketName`, the cloud resource name is set as specified by our code.

 Along with this recommendation, using a unique prefix in the name of your resources is an elegant solution to avoid name collisions across many projects and stacks.
 A way to achieve this is to use a customer name or a project name.
+As [suggested](https://stackoverflow.com/a/69270933) by my colleague Mikhail, the resource name prefix may be composed of multiple values, such as `${organization}-${tenant}-${environment}-${resourceName}`.

 However, be mindful that some resource names are limited in length depending on the type of resources provisioned and the vendor used.
 In our example, an S3 bucket name cannot be longer than 63 characters.
 As an example, this string works because it is 43 characters long: `acmecorp-dev-my-confidential-reports-bucket`.

 ### Handling secrets securely